-- Multiple OSs support.
 The era of cash registers as the only hardware solution for POS systems is over.
-Merchants want less pricey and more flexible way of using this such systems - on their PCs, laptops or even tablets.
-Therefore, the software has to be created with Windows, Linux, MacOS, Android, iOS support to extend the circle of potential clients by adjusting to their software preferences.
+Merchants want a less pricey and more flexible way of using these such systems - on their PCs, laptops or even tablets.
+Therefore, the software has to be created with Windows, Linux, macOS, Android, iOS support to extend the circle of potential clients by adjusting to their software preferences.

-- Real-time inventory updates.
-Many solutions batch and update inventory based on the sold items only once a day, which is totally acceptable when running one store.
-But in case of multichannel sales inventory updates in real time are of primary importance.
-Otherwise a merchant may end up selling an item which has already been sold, but the inventory counts haven’t been updated, which can lead to confusion and certain issues.
+Many solutions batch and update the inventory based on the sold items only once a day, which is totally acceptable when running one store.
+But in the case of multichannel sales inventory updates in real-time are of primary importance.
+Otherwise, a merchant may end up selling an item which has already been sold, but the inventory counts haven’t been updated, which can lead to confusion and certain issues.

-- Inventory synchronisation across different channels.
-Imagine a store owner who started out selling on Amazon, and now extended the presence to Ebay plus an online a brick-and-mortar store.
-Without proper synchronization feature, entering new items into the system can turn into a continuous nightmare, as it would require doing the same job for each of the sales channels.
+Imagine a store owner who started out selling on Amazon and now extended the presence to eBay plus an online a brick-and-mortar store.
+Without proper synchronization features, entering new items into the system can turn into a continuous nightmare, as it would require doing the same job for each of the sales channels.
 Clearly, the preference would be given to software that handles this task by automatically syncing items across all channels and saving time and sanity of the person in charge of this.

-- Multiple payment methods support.
 Credit/debit cards and cash only are past century already.
-To be competitive, your solution needs to be oriented at ecommerce sphere with maximum online payment methods supported along with gift, chip cards, reward points etc.
+To be competitive, your solution needs to be oriented at ecommerce sphere with maximum online payment methods supported along with a gift, chip cards, reward points, etc.

-- Multiple integrations support.
 Your clients may be not sure about where exactly they will be selling tomorrow, but they want to know you’ve got them covered with your POS solution.
-Whether it be several ecommerce platforms, different online marketplaces or useful add-ons - the more possibilities to connect to them you provide, the more flourishing your business will be.
+Whether it be several eCommerce platforms, different online marketplaces or useful add-ons - the more possibilities to connect to them you provide, the more flourishing your business will be.

-In view of what has been said above, adding each new integration seems a lengthy and troublesome process.
-For instance, if you would like your POS system to integrate with a popular shopping cart, you would need to find a good developer specializing on it, and get ready to wait and pay a good price for the work.
-Moreover, maintenance further on will be on you as well (so make sure you are on good terms with the developer).
+Developing each new connection with the eCommerce platform seems a lengthy and troublesome process.
+For instance, if you would like your point of sale system to integrate with a popular shopping cart software, you would need to find a good developer specializing in it, and get ready to wait and pay a reasonable price for the work.